benbahrenburg/Atlas/Resources/lib/Google/README.md

 *<b>Before using please check that the Google terms of use are compatible with your application/purpose</b>*

+*Please note this provider does not require an api key.
+Any api key function calls will be ignored.
+Per Google's developer page they use your IP address to determine your rate limit and usage*

 ## Capability Rating

 * Able to Reverse Geo Decode with a high level of accuracy